To retrofit the roof of an existing home for high-wind or seismic resistance:

 For structural strengthening upgrades that don’t have cost caps or specific prescriptions, the recommended procedure is to present what you hope to accomplish, the project budget, and the products you are interested in using to your local building codes official to see what they think.
 They may approve your structural strengthening upgrade ideas or approve them once an engineer has approved them, or require the scope be reduced so that the work that is done can be completed such that it will meet the requirements of the present building codes.

-IRC on Roof and Wall Strength Requirements to Resist Wind Forces
+Roof and Wall Strength Requirements to Resist Wind Forces

 The IRC provides guidance on how strong a roof and wall needs to be to resist the positive and negative pressures induced by strong winds in Table 301.2(2) Component and Cladding Loads for a Building with a Mean Roof Height of 30 Feet Located in Exposure B(ASD).
 This table is used in concert with Figure 301.2(7) Component and Cladding Pressure Zones to specify the minimum positive and negative pressures these different zones in a building need to be able to resist.
 For the roof decking, this resistance is provided by nails and the two-part spray-applied polyurethane foam adhesive, if applied.
 For the wall, this resistance is provided through the combination of the studs, shear/brace wall technique employed, the wall sheathing if there is one, and the building’s siding material.

-IRC on Roof to Wall Uplift Resistance Requirements
+Roof to Wall Uplift Resistance Requirements

 Once you have the ultimate design wind speed, VULT, from looking it up on the ASCE 7 Hazard Tool, you can look up the rafter or truss uplift connection forces from wind in Table R802.11 in the IRC.
 The IRC specifies when metal connectors are required in Section R602.3.5; however, for homes in hurricane and high wind regions, there may be very few instances of a roof small enough with rafters/trusses close enough together to not need metal connectors.

-IRC on Seismic Resistance Requirements
+Seismic Resistance Requirements

 The measures taken to strengthen a home to resist the uplift and bending/shear stresses induced by wind will also strengthen a home’s resistance to earthquakes.
 However, the strengthening measures and prioritizations will change depending on the location risk levels to earthquakes versus high winds.
 A home that is located in a high earthquake risk zone but that has relatively low risk of experiencing high winds will need to prioritize strengthening the foundation to resist shear forces and then working up the building as the budget allows.
 This can mean adding anchors, bracing posts, and foundation walls.

 The IRC has a lot of guidance on building the different elements of a home so that they can resist seismic forces.
 This guidance is based on the seismic design category the home is located in.
 The categories are A, B, C, D0, D1, D2, and E, with E being the highest earthquake hazard risk.
 There are no special design requirements for seismic design categories A and B. The IRC has design guidance for categories C and D. Homes located in seismic design category E which cannot be recategorized into D2 via constraining provisions are also outside the design guidance scope of the IRC.
+Chapter 3 discusses seismic loads.
 Details on the foundation can be found in IRC Chapter 4, floors in Chapter 5, and walls in Chapter 6.
 There are no seismic design prescriptions for the roof assembly because at the roof level, the controlling factor is wind forces.

 Please reference your State or local adopted version of the International Residential Code for details on the current structural requirements.
 Local building code divisions are allowed to add requirements that make the building code stricter than the IRC.